 13. Gingerbread Spiced Coffee

-A bit of gingerbread flavoring can transform a normal cup of coffee into a drink that makes you view the changing leaves and dropping temperatures with a new appreciation.
-There are many ways to make gingerbread spiced coffee, but it's recommended that you use heavy cream or milk for a creamy, decadent texture.
+A bit of gingerbread flavoring can transform a normal coffee into a cozy coffee drink that makes you view the changing leaves and dropping temperatures with a new appreciation.
+There are many ways to make gingerbread spiced coffee, but the Starbucks gingerbread latte recipe includes:

 How To Make Fall Coffee Drinks At Home?